Fuzzing in Blockchain

 What is Fuzzing?

-Computer programs are subject to various vulnerabilities and bugs, and depending on how complex these programs are, such vulnerabilities may not easily be discernable even with the use of common dynamic analysis techniques – that is, techniques that are used to examine a program using real-time data.
-This is where the concept of Fuzzing comes into play.
+Computer programs are subject to various vulnerabilities and bugs.
+Depending on how complex these programs are, such vulnerabilities may not easily be discernable even with the use of common dynamic analysis techniques – that is, techniques that are used to examine a program using real-time data.
+This is where the concept of fuzzing comes into play.
 Fuzzing is the automated process of randomly generating semi-valid inputs in order to test a program for edge and corner cases.
 Simply put, it’s a way of testing for unusual behavior(bugs) in a program.
 Bugs that tend to show up when a program’s variables are pushed to their highest allowable limits.